clerisy47/CricPix-Classifier/README.md

 # Cricketer-Image-Classification
-This is a Flask web application for image recognition using a machine learning model that has been trained to recognize Cricket Players.
+This is a Flask web application for Image Recognition using a machine learning model selected with GridSearch CV that has been trained to recognize Cricket Players.
 The application uses a combination of raw and wavelet transformed image features to make predictions.
 The model was trained using Scikit-learn, OpenCV, and PyWavelets libraries.

 # Installation